 The collector Reinhold Würth was closely involved in the creation of The Last Judgement Sculpture from the outset.
 During a studio visit, Würth was convinced by the potential of the project while it was still just a collection of maquettes, and asked Caro – whom Würth considers “the most important British sculptor since Henry Moore” – to create the ensemble for the Würth Collection.
 Shortly after its completion, the work was presented to the public for the first time at the 1999 Venice Biennale.

+To accompany the exhibition, a booklet will be released in German and English featuring information on The Last Judgement Sculpture as well as connections with selected works in the collection of the Gemäldegalerie.
 A series of talks will round off the programme of events that will run alongside the exhibition.